MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-pva-bots.md

 ## Automatically end conversations

-For a voice conversation, the bot supports a maximum call duration of an hour.
-The call is disconnected if it isn’t closed or escalated to an external phone number.
-This limit isn’t applicable once the call is transferred to an external phone number.
+The duration of a bot-handled voice call can be one hour only.
+The call is disconnected if it doesn't end or escalated.
+The limit isn't applicable after the call is transferred to an agent or an external number.

 ### Related information